byronicone/search-results-prototype/README.md

 ### Testing approach

 I used TDD with Mocha - at all times, I have my code, the test file, and the test results in various panes on my screen, so I can track whether any changes I'm making cause failures.
-I run early and often, and I write the tests first - thought to be honest, I got a little too excited while working through some issues and had to go back and add tests on this project.
-But that's what code coverage reports are for, right?
+I run early and often, and I write the tests first - though, to be honest, I got a little too excited while working through some issues and had to remember to go back and add tests.
+But that's what code coverage reports (and pair programming) are for, right?
 I'd definitely add that along with CI/CD in a real work scenario.

 In honor of 12-Factor design, to eliminate differences between dev and prod, I think it's important to test against an actual (temporary, test) database here and not use mocking - at least in the data methods themselves.
 The aggregation that mongo does is key to the solution and should be tested with real data.